The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 (Note: Matching contributions from your employer may be subject to a vesting schedule.
 Consult with your financial advisor for more information.)

 Tip #2: Open a Line of Credit

 While it seems counterintuitive to take out a loan or line of credit to help boost your retirement funds, it’s actually a viable way to save money.
 By taking out a HELOC (home equity line of credit), you can pay for home upgrades, health care or other expenses without tapping into your retirement accounts.
 This way, you won’t pay hefty fees for taking out your retirement funds early — ideally, you’ll pay off the HELOC before retirement.
 This strategy may not be appropriate for everyone, so be sure to speak with your financial advisor before taking out a HELOC.

 Tip #3: Consider Traditional & Roth IRAs

 Even with Social Security and 401(k), you may not have enough cash to last you through retirement.
-Traditional and Roth IRAs (individual retirement accounts) offer another secure way to save money for retirement.
-Both allow contributions of up to $5,500 annually (+$1,000 more if you are nearing retirement age).
+Traditional and Roth IRAs (individual retirement accounts) offer another way to save money for retirement.
+You can contribute a total of $6,000 annually (+$1,000 more if you are age 50 or older) to your IRA accounts.
 The main difference between the two is that a Traditional IRA is funded with pretax dollars, while Roth IRAs are taxed up front.
 One major benefit of the latter is that you don’t have to worry about increasing tax rates, since you’ve already paid taxes on the money you deposit.

 Tip #4 Increase Your Monthly Saving Goals